michalsen/formpdf/README.md

 It goes without saying, if this is the only info on this plugin you see, it would be a safe bet it was a failure.

+if you have any questions, find me on twitter @michalsen

 ...

 But enough banter.
 Let's do that wordpress thing.